survival skills weekend

 - You’ll cook

-bread cakes, smoke fish, make soup and do a bit
+bread cakes, make soup and bake food in the

 wild ingredients as available.

 You'll learn how to sharpen knives and axes and undertake a number of